nida78/wp-wiki-tooltip/README.md

 # Changelog
 The last three major releases are listed here, only.
 Find complete log of all changes in the [extra changelog file](https://github.com/nida78/wp-wiki-tooltip/blob/master/CHANGELOG.md)!

+## [2.1.0 - C5H11NO2S | Methionine]
+*Release Date - August 2nd, 2025*

+* security issue is fixed that made it possible for authenticated attackers to inject arbitrary web scripts in pages by plugins shortcode
+* several warnings of WPCS are fixed, too by adding as much input sanitization and output escaping as possible

 ## [2.0.0 - C6H14N2O2 | Lysine]
 *Release Date - January 3rd, 2024*